TheJedinator/personal_site/_posts/2024-12-19-work-setup.md

 ## Conclusion

 I hope you enjoyed reading this post and maybe find a tool or a trick to take with you in your computing journey in 2025.
-If you didn't, I at least had phone making this post 😝
+If you didn't, I at least had fun making this post 😝